daizutabi/mkapi/docs/examples.md

 ![mkapi][example.add]
 ~~~

-MkApi generates the API document for the `add` function.
+MkApi generates the API documentation for the `add` function.

 ![mkapi](example.add)